What's on this page?

 Consider these examples and stats:

-- A Cyber Security Analyst needs technical skills to identify threat, but must also communicate clearly with non-technical stakeholders during a crisis.
+- A Cybersecurity Analyst needs technical skills to identify threats, but must also communicate clearly with non-technical stakeholders during a crisis.
 In fact, 74% of UK Tech firms prioritise soft skills over hard skills when hiring.

-- A Software Developer must know how to code, but also how to collaborate, give feedback manage time across sprints.
-Notably in 2025, teamwork was the most frequently listed soft skill in applications for software and coding roles.
+- A Software Developer must know how to code, but also how to collaborate, give feedback and manage time across sprints.
+Notably, 95%+ of AI engineers require emotional intelligence to perform their jobs.

 Employers increasingly seek candidates who demonstrate both capabilities.